wwalc/ckeditor5-emoji/README.md

 The plugin was created during hackathon, it is roughly based on the source code of the link plugin.
 It basically inserts Unicode emoji into the editor at the current cursor position.

+## CKEditor 5 compatibility

+The plugin was built on top of the latest development version of CKEditor 5 (`0c7bc99ab`) and *does not work with the latest "official release" (ver.
+1.0.0-alpha.2)*.
+It should be compatible with 1.0.0-alpha.3 though (once it is released).

 ## Enabling the emoji plugin

 Since this is a third-party plugin, it is not enabled by default in CKEditor 5 and has to be added to it manually.
 For more information check the official documentation about [creating custom builds](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/development/custom-builds.html).